Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Methods

 \subsection{Modelling the longitudinal biomarkers}

 The first step of PRC involves the estimation and specification of a statistical model capable of describing the evolution over time of the longitudinal biomarkers.
-We propose to jointly model the dynamic evolution of all the items $\left(y_{1s}, y_{2s}, ..., y_{r_s s}\right)$ that refer to the $s$-th latent biological process with the following multivariate latent process mixed model \citep{proust2013} (MLPMM):
+We propose to jointly model the dynamic evolution of all the items $\left(y_{1s}, y_{2s}, ..., y_{r_s s}\right)$ that refer to the $s$-th latent biological process with the following MLPMM \citep{proust2013}: